 There’s often a lingering perception that federal student loans offer better and lower interest rates out there, but when it comes to borrowing for medical school, that isn’t always the case.
 Most medical school borrowers utilize a combination of Federal Direct Unsubsidized Loans and Direct PLUS Loans to pay for degree programs (PLUS loan borrowers pay a hefty origination fee as well).

 In fact, by looking at this, refinancing with a private lender may give you a better interest rate.
+Read more on the best companies to refinance your student loans with.

 The bottom line here is that it’s a healthy habit to glance at your loan terms time and again as the interest rate given to you when you took out the loan will not necessarily be the same rate you are bound to be stuck with for life.
 And now, at this stage when you have gathered all the necessary information, you have all the authority to make a more confident decision about refinancing your medical student loans.